common-fate/docs-archive/docs/approvals/sso/onelogin.md

 # OneLogin

 :::info
-Granted Approvals user and group sync requires some credentials to be configured in your identity provider account.
-Granted Approvals uses [OAuth2.0 authentication](https://developers.onelogin.com/api-docs/2/oauth20-tokens/generate-tokens-2) to read users and groups from your directory and sync them to an internal database every 5 minutes.
+Common Fate user and group sync requires some credentials to be configured in your identity provider account.
+Common Fate uses [OAuth2.0 authentication](https://developers.onelogin.com/api-docs/2/oauth20-tokens/generate-tokens-2) to read users and groups from your directory and sync them to an internal database every 5 minutes.
 :::

 ## Setup

 ### Creating Access Tokens in OneLogin

-To set up OneLogin to sync users and groups with Granted Approvals we will need to create an access token to the developer API.
+To set up OneLogin to sync users and groups with Common Fate we will need to create an access token to the developer API.

 Sign in to your OneLogin admin portal using a user profile with administrative privileges.